Reposted Content from ISACA Newsletter @ISACA Volume 22

+Moving to a risk-based model involves a new way of thinking.
 This is a forward-looking view of uncertainty.
 In the landscape in which an organization operates, there are many things that impede an enterprise from accomplishing its objectives, achieving its financial or operational targets, or meeting its mission.
 A risk-based approach is best paired with a strategic view of the organization to understand which potential uncertainties or risk factors have the highest potential to prevent the organization from meeting its intended targets, objectives, mission, etc. A thoughtful risk assessment will consider the general things that can affect all organizations (about 80% of an enterprise risk) and will also consider those things that are specific to your individual type of business or organization (about 20% of an enterprise risk).
 The reason there are so many compliance regulations, control catalogs or best practices is that many organizations do not perform risk assessments with the rigor, depth or thoughtful analysis (qualitative and quantitative) that is needed to really understand where to focus the appropriate resources to manage the uncertainties that may materialize in a given day.

-Implementing a set of prescribed controls or compliance regulations will generally protect an organization from about 75-85% of the risk in the environment, and it can be put into effect without the benefit of a comprehensive risk assessment.
+Moving to a risk-based model by way of implementing a set of prescribed controls or compliance regulations will generally protect an organization from about 75-85% of the risk in the environment, and it can be put into effect without the benefit of a comprehensive risk assessment.
 It is far easier to report on gaps in controls, security incidents or phishing attempts as risk events because they have already happened.
 Reporting on the uncertainty of what might or might not happen is a discipline that takes an investment of education, time and resources to report to management in a way that improves decision-making and does not rely solely on guessing, previous audit findings or reporting realized risk.

 Steps in an Effective Risk Management Process